Editor’s Note: Originally published on Mar. 11, 2021, last updated on Aug. 23, 2023.

-Spring is here and suspensions are in full swing.
+With Q4 drawing near, now is not the time for suspended accounts.
 So, what better time to brush up on your Amazon seller metrics?
 Let’s look at what Amazon metrics are, how you can tackle them, and what else you can do to keep your business running smoothly.

-As we explained in our post titled “Performance Metrics and Suspensions”, most seller accounts are suspended for violating Amazon’s policy.
-But for some, the reason is poor performance.
-And these suspensions are especially unnerving because they’re preventable.
+As we mentioned in our post titled “Suspensions, Metrics, and POAs”, most seller accounts are suspended for violating Amazon’s policy.
+But for some, it’s down to poor performance.
+What’s so upsetting with performance suspensions is that they’re usually preventable.

-As an Amazon seller, you’ve probably come across the initialism KPIs (Key Performance Indicators).
-Well, ‘performance metrics’ are Amazon’s version of KPIs.
+As an Amazon seller, you’ve probably come across the term “KPIs” (Key Performance Indicators).
+Well, ‘performance metrics’ are Amazon’s version of that.
 Except Amazon metrics are usually mandatory.
-You either pass the threshold, or your account gets suspended.
+If they’re not good enough, your account gets suspended.

 A. Fulfillment Metrics (MFN and SFP)

 There are 4 major metrics every Amazon seller must monitor daily, depending on the type of fulfillment you use.
-Three of these metrics apply to all sellers who fulfil their own (MFN and SFP) orders.
+Three of them apply to all sellers who fulfill their own (MFN and SFP) orders.
 They refer to shipping and data entry efficiency:

 PFCR is the rate at which you cancel orders before confirming dispatch.